Azure/iotedge-lorawan-starterkit/Tests/E2E/README.md

     }
     ```

+### E2E test configuration

-2. Create/edit E2E settings in file `appsettings.local.json`
+Create/edit E2E settings in file `appsettings.local.json`

 The value of `LeafDeviceSerialPort` in Windows will be the COM port where the Arduino board is connected to (Arduino IDE displays it).
 On macos you can discover through `ls /dev/tty*` and/or `ls /dev/cu*` bash commands.
 On Linux you can discover them with `ls /dev/ttyACM*`.